Lundalogik/move-to-go/README.md

 ```
 ###Current sources

-- Import from CSV-files
+- Migrate from CSV-files
-- Import from Lime Easy
+- Migrate from Lime Easy
-- Import from a Excel-file
+- Migrate from a Excel-file
-- Import from VISMA Administration 2000
+- Migrate from VISMA Administration 2000
-- Import from Salesforce
+- Migrate from Salesforce
-- Import from a custom source
+- Migrate from a custom source

 To create a new project with